 - If my partner hadn’t gained so much weight (or if my partner was nicer to me, or more attentive, or whatever), I wouldn’t have even thought about going elsewhere.

 - Co-Occurring Issues: He may have an ongoing problem with alcohol and/or drugs that affects his decision-making, resulting in regrettable sexual decisions.
-Or maybe he has a problem like sexual addiction, meaning he compulsively engages in sexual fantasies and behaviors to numb out and avoid life.
+Or maybe he has a problem like sexual addiction.

-- Insecurity: He may feel as if he is too old (or too young), not handsome enough, not rich enough, not smart enough, etc. To bolster his flagging ego, he seeks validation from someone other than his mate, using this sextracurricular spark of interest to feel wanted, desired, and worthy.
+- Insecurity: He may feel as if he is too old (or too young), not handsome enough, not rich enough, not smart enough, etc. To bolster his flagging ego, he seeks validation from someone other than his mate.

 - It’s Over, Version 1: He may want to end his current relationship.
 However, instead of just telling his partner he’s unhappy and wants to break things off, he cheats and forces his partner to do the dirty work.